watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 {: #srv6-sfc-with-sr-unaware-functions title="SRv6 SFC with SR-unaware functions"}

 As shown in Figure 1, this architecture realizes SFC without proxies.
-Hence, the Forwarding Plane (FP) consists of fewer nodes than the SR-unaware SFC.

 This architecture is based on SDN {{!RFC7426}} separating the Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), and Application Plane (AP).
 Each plane has the following roles: